rhvdbergh/rhvdbergh.github.io/_posts/2019-12-20---Link-To-Specific-Commit-On-GitHub.md

   - 'GitHub'
   - 'Git'
   - 'Commit'
-description: 'A quick post on how to link to a specific snapshot of code on GitHub.'
+excerpt: 'A quick post on how to link to a specific snapshot of code on GitHub.'
 ---

 ## Introduction